ngrx/platform/MIGRATION.md

 ### Action interface

 The `payload` property has been removed from the `Action` interface.
+It was a source of type-safety issues, especially when used with `@ngrx/effects`.
+If your interface/class has a payload, you need to provide the type.

 BEFORE:
 ```ts